ishspsy/project/MPSSC/README.md

 The remainning directories:

-"SIMLR-SIMLR" includes all the files related to SIMLR.
+"SIMLR" includes all the files related to *SIMLR*.

-"SparseSC"  includes all the files related to Sparse clustering (SC).
+"SparseSC"  includes all the files related to Sparse spectral clustering (*SSC*).

-"tSNE"  includes all the files related to t-SNE.
+"tSNE"  includes all the files related to *t-SNE*.

+Specifically, the codes of *SIMLR* refers to https://github.com/BatzoglouLabSU/SIMLR, *SparseSC* refers to https://github.com/canyilu/LibADMM, and *tSNE* refers to https://lvdmaaten.github.io/tsne/.